-Our ordinary shares do not have cumulative voting rights for the election of directors.
-As a result, the holders of a majority of the voting power represented at a shareholders meeting have the power to elect all of our directors, subject to the special approval requirements for external directors under the Companies Law described under "Management - External directors."
+Our Ordinary Shares do not have cumulative voting rights for the election of directors.
+As a result, the holders of a majority of the voting power represented at a shareholders meeting have the power to elect the director(s), subject to the special approval requirements for external directors under the Companies Law described under "Management - External directors."

-Under our articles of association, our board of directors must consist of no less than three but no more than 12 directors, including external directors.
-Pursuant to our articles of association, other than the external directors, for whom special election requirements apply under the Companies Law, the vote required to appoint a director is a simple majority vote of holders of our voting shares participating and voting at the relevant meeting.
+Under our Articles of Association, our board of directors must consist of no less than three but no more than 12 directors, including external directors.
+Pursuant to our Articles of Association, other than the external directors, for whom special election requirements apply under the Companies Law, the vote required to appoint a director is a simple majority vote of holders of our voting shares participating and voting at the relevant meeting.

-In addition, our articles of association allow our board of directors to appoint new directors to fill in vacancies which can occur for any reason or as additional directors, provided that the number of board members shall not exceed the maximum number of directors mentioned above.
-The appointment of a director by the board shall be in effect until the following annual general meeting of the shareholders or until the end of the director's tenure in accordance with our articles of association.
+In addition, our Articles of Association allow our board of directors to appoint new directors to fill in vacancies which can occur for any reason or as additional directors, provided that the number of board members shall not exceed the maximum number of directors mentioned above.
+The appointment of a director by the board shall be in effect until the following annual general meeting of the shareholders or until the end of the director's tenure in accordance with our Articles of Association.

-Our external directors have a term of office of three years under Israeli law and may be elected for up to two additional three-year terms under the circumstances described above.
+Our external directors have a term of office of three years under Israeli law and may be elected for up to two additional three-year terms (or more under certain circumstances) under the circumstances described above.
 External directors may be removed from office only under the limited circumstances set forth in the Companies Law.